 As Press technology has expanded to meet the changing demands of customers in the automotive, aerospace, defense, and construction equipment sectors, the reliability and robust nature of the steel belt conveyor design remains one of the most efficient methods for the transfer of flat metal stamping scrap.
 The increased demands on stampers to achieve tighter tolerances using a wider range of materials coupled with 24/7 run times means that equipment purchases normally made as second nature now need to be evaluated for dependability and longevity under extreme operating conditions.

 The increased demands on stampers to achieve tighter tolerances using a wider range of materials coupled with 24/7 run times means that equipment purchases normally made as second nature now need to be evaluated for dependability and longevity under extreme operating conditions.
 Failure of an in-floor conveyor means unplanned press down time, increased maintenance labor hours, safety concerns, and potentially missed shipments.
-The design of the steel belt conveyor for a given application is a critical component to maximum asset utilization and decreased costs by mitigating conveyor wear and unplanned downtime.
+The design of the steel belt conveyor for a given application is a critical component to maximum asset utilization and decreased costs by avoiding conveyor wear and unplanned downtime.

 When stamping scrap is discharged from the press it can fall from 36 inches up to more than 10 ft.
 The impact of this drop can be significant on the conveyor belt reducing the reliability and increasing maintenance requirements.
 To illustrate the of the impact of this drop on the conveyor belt we can use the following real-world application example:

-To understand the implications of the scrap falling on the conveyor belt, we can use a typical formula for Impact Force of a Falling Object.
-While there are other application specific variables that can be added to this calculation, the basic equation will help us to see the exponential impact of force.
-Filling in the data using the example in the chart above
+To understand the implications of the scrap falling on the conveyor belt, we can use a typical formula for “Impact Force of a Falling 5801 East N Avenue, Kalamazoo, MI 49048 1-800-968-7722 l [email protected] a company prab.com Object.”
+While there are other application specific variables that can be added to this calculation, the basic equation will help us to see the exponential impact of force by filling in the data using the example in the chart above.